See what questions

 Treatment of leg swelling involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of leg swelling. ...more »

 Treatment plans for leg swelling are individualized depending on the cause, the presence of coexisting diseases, the age of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the underlying or associated cause and helps to minimize leg swelling so that a person can lead an active normal life.

-Some common ...more treatments »
+Some common causes of leg ...more treatments »

 Diagnosing leg swelling and its cause may be delayed or missed because the leg swelling may not be severe or bothersome enough for a person to seek medical care.
 Leg swelling is a symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate diagnosis of the reason for leg swelling. ...more misdiagnosis »